sridharavinash/gcal-poll/README.md

-# gallicc
+# gcal-poll

-Simple polling app.
+* Simple polling app.
-Syncs with gcal.
+* Syncs with gcal.
-Hosted on Heroku.
+* Hosted on Heroku.